aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

    Install `UMLet <https://www.umlet.com/>`_.

-   If you would like to use my pallets, remove the ``palettes`` folder from the ``UMLet`` directory, then naviage to that directory in your shell and type:
+   If you would like to use my pallets, remove the ``palettes`` folder from the ``UMLet`` directory, then navigate to that directory in your shell and type:

    .. code-block:: bash